-Tyner, a member of the Alabama State Bar’s Young Lawyers Section, also clerked at Melton, Epsy & Williams; the Joe Hubbard Law Firm; and Farris, Riley & Pitt while earning his law degree.
+Prior to joining Beasley Allen, Tyner clerked at Melton, Epsy & Williams; the Joe Hubbard Law Firm; and Farris, Riley & Pitt while earning his law degree.

-Tyner is a mentor for Flowers Elementary school in Montgomery, Alabama, and is a member of Oak City Church.
+Tyner is a member of the Southeast Alabama Area Health Education Board and a mentor for Flowers Elementary school in Montgomery, Alabama.
+He is a member of First Baptist Church of Montgomery.

 Whistleblowers are the key to exposing corporate wrongdoing and government fraud.
 A person with first-hand…